PrivateSNN: Privacy-Preserving Spiking Neural Networks: Experiments

 \subsection{Experimental Setting}

-We evaluate our \textit{PrivateSNN} on three public datasets (\ie, CIFAR-10, CIFAR-100, Tiny-ImageNet). \textbf{CIFAR-10} \cite{krizhevsky2009learning} consists of 60,000 images (50,000 for training / 10,000 for testing) with 10 categories.
-All images are RGB color images whose size are 32 $\times$ 32. \textbf{CIFAR-100} has the same configuration as CIFAR-10, except it contains images from 100 categories. \textbf{Tiny-ImageNet} is the modified subset of the original ImageNet dataset.
-Here, there are 200 different classes of ImageNet dataset \cite{deng2009imagenet}, with 100,000 training and 10,000 validation images.
-The resolution of the images is 64$\times$64 pixels.
+We evaluate our \textit{PrivateSNN} on three public datasets (\ie, CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning}, Tiny-ImageNet \cite{deng2009imagenet}).
 Our implementation is based on Pytorch \cite{paszke2017automatic}.
-In conversion process, we apply threshold scaling technique (\ie, multiplying constant to thresholds of all layers, we set scaling factor to 0.7) proposed in \cite{han2020rmp}.
-We use 1000, 1000, and 2000 synthetic samples for converting ANNs trained on CIFAR10, CIFAR100, and TinyImageNet, respectively.
+For conversion, we apply threshold scaling technique as proposed in \cite{han2020rmp}.
 For post-conversion training, we use Adam with base learning rate 1e-4.
 Here, we use 5000, 10000, 10000 synthetic samples for training SNNs on CIFAR10, CIFAR100, and TinyImageNet, respectively.
-We use step-wise learning rate scheduling with a decay factor 10 at 50\% and 70\% of the total number of epochs.
+We use step-wise learning rate scheduling with a decay factor of 10 at 50\% and 70\% of the total number of epochs.
 We set the total number of epochs to 20 for all datasets.
-For distillation, we set $m$ and $\tau$ to $0.7$ and $20$ in Eq. \ref{eq:total_loss}, respectively.
-For class representation, we set $f_{bulr}$ and $\eta$ in Algorithm 2 to 4 and 6, respectively.
-For attack scenario 2 in Algorithm 4, we set $\zeta$ to 0.01.
-Note that our objective is to compare \textit{PrivateSNN} with conventional ANN-SNN conversion.
+For on-device distillation, we set $m$ and $\tau$ to $0.7$ and $20$ in Eq. \ref{eq:total_loss}, respectively.
+For class representation, we set $f_{blur}$ and $\eta$ in Algorithm 1 to 4 and 6, respectively.
+For attack scenario 2 in Algorithm 3, we set $\zeta$ to 0.01.
+All detailed experimental setup and hyperparameters are described in Supplementary B. Note that our objective is to showcase the advantages of \textit{PrivateSNN} for tackling data and class leakage.